Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Kapranov dg-manifolds

 We are now ready to introduce the main object of the paper.

-\begin{definition} A \emph{Kapranov dg-manifold} is a pair of vector bundles $A$ and $E$ over a common base manifold together with a homological vector field on each of the graded manifolds $A[1]$ and $A[1]\oplus E$ such that the inclusion $A[1]\into A[1]\oplus E$ and the projection $A[1]\oplus E\onto A[1]$ are morphisms of dg-manifolds. \end{definition}
+\begin{definition} A \emph{Kapranov dg-manifold} consists of a pair of vector bundles $A$ and $E$ over a common base manifold together with a homological vector field on each one of the graded manifolds $A[1]$ and $A[1]\oplus E$ such that both the inclusion $A[1]\into A[1]\oplus E$ and the projection $A[1]\oplus E\onto A[1]$ are morphisms of dg-manifolds. \end{definition}

-Note that the requirement of $A[1]$ being a dg-manifold implies that $A$ must be a Lie algebroid.
-Kapranov dg-manifolds are related to Costello's $L_\infty$ algebras over the differential graded algebra $(\sections{\wedge\graded A\dual},d_A)$ (see~\cite{arXiv:1112.0816}).
+Note that the requirement that $A[1]$ be a dg-manifold implies that $A$ must be a Lie algebroid.

-\begin{example} Given a representation of a Lie algebroid $A$ over a vector bundle $E$, the Chevalley--Eilenberg differentials provide a pair of homological vector fieds on $A[1]$ and $A[1]\oplus E$ compatible with the inclusion and projection maps.
-The resulting Kapranov dg-manifold $A[1]\oplus E$ is said to be \emph{linear}. \end{example}
+\begin{example} Given a representation $\nablanatural$ of a Lie algebroid $A$ over a vector bundle $E$, the Chevalley--Eilenberg differentials $d_A$ and $d_A^{\nablanatural}$ provide a pair of homological vector fields on $A[1]$ and $A[1]\oplus E$ compatible with the inclusion and projection maps.
+The resulting Kapranov dg-manifold $(A[1]\oplus E,d_A^{\nablanatural})$ is said to be \emph{linear}. \end{example}

 \begin{definition} A \emph{morphism of Kapranov dg-manifolds} from $A[1]\oplus E$ to $A'[1]\oplus E'$ consists of a pair $(\Phi,\phi)$ of morphisms of dg-manifolds $\Phi:A[1]\oplus E \to A'[1]\oplus E'$ and $\phi:A[1]\to A'[1]$ such that the following two diagrams commute: